What is conservation genomics?

 Figure 2: Nanopore sequencing workflow to enable real-time analysis and decreased time to result.

-Joanna Malukiewicz and her team used portable nanopore sequencing to successfully determine the complete mitogenome of the Brazilian buffy-tufted-ear marmoset (C. aurita) — one of the world’s most endangered primates.
+Joanna Malukiewicz and her team used portable nanopore sequencing to successfully determine the complete mitogenome of Brazil's endemic buffy-tufted-ear marmoset (Callithrix aurita) — one of the world’s most endangered primates.

-Using their mitogenomic data, generated using the MinION device, they accurately identified different species and subspecies of marmoset, and confirmed breeding between different marmosets species was taking place (interspecific hybridisation) — noting that the hybrid marmosets tended to have a ‘koala bear’ appearance.
-Their data has provided evidence of ‘anthropogenic hybridisation’ — human-mediated changes in genomics between non-native and native taxa.
+Using mitogenomic data generated using the MinION device, they accurately identified different species and subspecies of marmoset, and confirmed breeding between different marmosets species was taking place (interspecific hybridisation) — noting that the hybrid marmosets tended to have a ‘koala bear’ appearance.
+Their data has provided evidence of ‘anthropogenic hybridisation’ — human-mediated changes in genomics between native and non-native taxa.

 Non-invasive monitoring

-DNA, or more specifically environmental DNA (eDNA), is being used as a non-invasive monitoring tool. eDNA is any DNA released from an organism into the environment, sources include faeces blood, skin, and mucus.
-The major advantage of eDNA is that it enables monitoring of an organism without physically having to capture it, therefore creating the opportunity to study rare or evasive organisms, many of which are critically endangered.
-However, before eDNA can be used as an effective monitoring tool a draft reference quality genome assembly must be available to map the eDNA sequencing reads to.
-This is therefore one of the reasons why ORG.one is supporting the de novo assembly of critically endangered species.
+DNA, or more specifically environmental DNA (eDNA), is being used as a non-invasive monitoring tool. eDNA is any DNA collected from environmental samples, such as soil, water or air.
+That DNA can originate from a range of sources, such as faeces, blood, skin cells, or mucus.
+The major advantage of eDNA is that it enables monitoring of an organism without physically having to capture it, therefore creating the opportunity to study rare or elusive organisms, many of which are endangered.
+However, before eDNA can be used as an effective monitoring tool, reference data — such as a draft reference quality genome — must be available to map the eDNA sequencing reads to.
+This is one of the reasons why ORG.one is supporting the de novo assembly of endangered species.

 Reindert Nijland and his team have been supported in the sequencing and assembly of the European sturgeon’s (Acipenser sturio) genome.
 With their draft reference quality genome assembly, the team are developing an, eDNA based, real-time monitoring method, using the portable MinION device, to track the reintroduction of the European sturgeon in the rivers and estuaries in the Netherlands.